| Introduction | Reconstruction | Analysis | Microcosm | Origin | Analogues | News |

 1) The two principal hexagrams, the Receptive and the Creative mark the vertical axis of the globe.
 The base of the axis – and that of the globe as well – is the Receptive, wherefrom changes, and thereby the whole creation starts, while the top is the Creative, whereto the ascending movements trend, where all the paths meet.

 2) The circles of the individual levels (from I to V) resemble the parallels of the earthly coordinate system.
-To compare the globe to the Earth, the position of the circles can be represented by the following coordinates (proceeding downwards from the top):

 3) As it follows from the method of the design, and is apparently shown in figures 13 and 14, each hexagram – except for those on the axis – falls on the radius of the circles, branching at 30 or 60 degrees from one another.
 The connecting lines of the end points of these radii appear as meridians on the globe, keeping the intervals of 30 degree; thus there is 12 such meridians altogether.